codsen/codsen/packages/string-left-right/README.md

 ## API - chompLeft() and chompRight()

-These two allow you to "chomp" multiple instances of a set of characters, possibly spaced out with whitespace.
+These two allow you to jump over certain repeated characters, possibly spaced out with whitespace.

 For example, imagine you have this string: